 Once a baroque bathhouse, it was transformed into Palace on the Isle during the late 1700s, upon being purchased by King Stanislaw August when seeking a summer residence.

 The palace sits facing a lake and each season of the year offers a beautiful view.
 In winter, the lake turns to ice, creating an icy fairytale scene.
 In the warmer months, you can see ducks and swans swimming through the lake.
 The palace gardens are home to peacocks, who wander freely around the palace, adding to its regal appearance.

 You can reach Lazienki Palace easily on foot from central Warsaw, or catch public transport to the park entrance.
 A tour through the palace will tell you more of the history and give you a peek at its historic glory.

 Afterward, enjoy a walk through the gardens, where you will find many other points of interest, such as the Orangery and The Royal Theatre.
 If visiting in summer or spring, you may be lucky enough to enjoy an outdoor concert in the gardens as well.

 A visit to Royal Lazienki Park is perfect when looking for outdoor things to do with kids in Warsaw too, as the fresh air and wide-open spaces may be exactly what they need for an afternoon.

 Recommended by Josh from The Lost Passport

 Olavinlinna Castle is located in the city of Savonlinna, in Finland’s central Saimaa Lakes region.
-Savonlinna is about 4 hour from Helsinki by car, bus, or train.
-The castle itself is an easy 10 to 15 minute walk from the town centre along the waterfront, where you will also pass through the old streets of Savonlinna and its harbour.
+Savonlinna is about 4 hours from Helsinki by car, bus, or train.
+The castle itself is an easy 10 to 15-minute walk from the town center along the waterfront, where you will also pass through the old streets of Savonlinna and its harbor.